therealadeel/tetragon/contrib/control-plane-client/IMPLEMENTATION.md

 ## Overview

-I've built a highly configurable, modular, and robust control plane client for Tetragon that follows the design pattern of the file-mod-enricher.
-The client manages tracing policies through a centralized management REST API.
+A highly configurable, modular, and robust control plane client for Tetragon that manages tracing policies through a centralized management REST API.
+The client features incremental policy updates, comprehensive retry logic, and centralized logging.

 ## Architecture